 Support from your tutor

 You'll have a tutor to help you with the study material and to mark and comment on your written work.
 You can ask your tutor for advice and guidance both in online forums and by email or phone.
-Your tutor also offers general support as you progress through the Workbook, which is the principal guide to your learning.
-Teaching will also be via online forums.
-Online tutor-group forums enable peer discussion of some of your work and allows tutors to make general points to the whole group.
+Your tutor also offers general support as you progress through the module book, which is the principal guide to your learning.

 Contact us if you want to know more about study with The Open University before you register.